 - If you arrive in China without a VPN and cannot access the Google Play Store or iOS App Store, try setting up your VPN manually first.
 (IPsec or OpenVPN, your VPN provider should have instructions).

 - Use multiple free-trials to cover a short trip or vacation in China.
-Or, if you are generally concerned about data privacy and security, you might want to consider buying a VPN subscription full-time anyway.
+Or, if you are generally concerned about data privacy and security (which everyone should be!), you might want to consider buying a VPN subscription full-time anyway — it is a security tool that has many uses even outside of China.

 As always, depending on your specific device, router, ISP setup, your experience will vary.
 If in doubt, contact your VPN service provider through customer or technical support to get the best tips for your specific setup.